 The motorcyclist rolled over to face us.
 His mouth was a picked scab; his four front teeth were gone.
 He was gurgling and clutching at his right arm.
 Two gray-haired men strode into the turning lane.
 The driver threw herself into the arms of one, the other knelt down by the cyclist and told him not to move.

 “Is that a doctor?”
 I asked the guy hugging the driver.
 “He’s a cop,” the man answered.
 “It’s all my fault,” the driver said, and repeated the words, over and over.
 She was a blonde in her mid-20s, wearing a short, black dress that reminded me, oddly, of Jackie Kennedy’s widow’s weeds.
 Tears were spilling from under her glasses and onto her baby face.

 The cop who’d been talking to the driver walked back to his car and returned in a Maricopa County Sheriff’s Department windbreaker.
 A short, wiry Phoenix policeman appeared, and made himself busy examining the point of collision.
 The man’s bike was a Honda, apparently an older model.
+It had left a deep dent in the body of the car.
 The cyclist was still lying on his side, rocking slightly.

-Gradually, with a protracted effort, he sat up.
+With a protracted effort, he sat up.
+Everyone stopped talking and stared.
 Squinting at the driver through pale eyes, he looked for a moment very much like Steve McQueen.